Informfully/Documentation/docs/source/experiment.rst

 In this stage, the administrator can add users, change the surveys and experiment with the setup.
 Once the status is switched to ``LAUNCHED`` by clicking the button, the settings of the experiment are locked to preserve the integrity of the results.

-Select/Deselect an experiment by clicking on the large button on the left.
+Select or deselect an experiment by clicking on the large button on the left.
-Once an experiment has been selected, the tabs in the top menu bar are revealed (menu may be hidden behind a menu icon on smaller screens).
+Once an experiment has been selected, the tabs in the top menu bar are revealed (the menu may be hidden behind a menu icon on smaller screens).
 The tabs in the top menu bar are described in the subsections below.

 .. image:: img/tutorial_screenshots/tutorial_1.jpg